Updated March 22, 2022

 The regulations surrounding the training requirements date back to 1994 and have encompassed several agencies that have overseen child daycare licensing.
 Currently OEC licenses childcare organizations but it was under control of the Connecticut Department of Public until recently.

 OEC requires participants to complete an approved First Aid course that is 6 hours in length.
 There are a few courses that have been approved by the agency including the American Heart Association’s Heartsaver Pediatric First Aid course.
-Code One occasionally offers this course in its Connecticut locations – you can see the schedule at www.code1web.com/hspedi.
+Childcare providers complete a portion of the course online with a live instructor and then come to a Code One Training Center for a skills appointment.

 The approved 6 hours does not include the CPR AED course.
 We typically offer this component as part of the course which makes the training a full 8 hour day (private classes can be split between two evening sessions that are four hours).

-Lastly, Medication Administration training is required for any Day Care that carries any oral, topical, or injectible (i.e. EpiPen) medications for children in the Day Care.
+Medication Administration training is required for any Day Care that carries any oral, topical, or injectible (i.e. EpiPen) medications for children in the Day Care.
 Providers must be trained on the Rights of Medication Administration as well as the documentation requirements when a medication is administered.
 The topical/oral medication training lasts for 3 years while the injectible is covered annually.
 The course must be taught by a Connecticut licensed Registered Nurse, Advanced Practice Registered Nurse, Physician Assistant, or Medical Doctor.
-Code One provides the Medication Administration course for childcare providers at their centers (private courses only, no regularly scheduled courses are offered).
-To request a course, please complete the form at www.code1web.com/host
+These courses are regularly offered virtually by Code One (Medication Administration / Epi Refresher)

 Here is some helpful information from the OEC website: